Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 I> Open source model examples: Open Hardware (Arduino or Raspberry Pi except for CPU), Open Content (Creative Commons license), Open Knowledge (Wikipedia or Project Gutenberg), Open Data (OpenStreetMap), Open Access (Open Document File formats)

-We need to exclude the biggest metropolitan legend about this topic: open source doesn't mean that it is free of charge (also if everyone use OSS, including enterprise).
-This point is very difficult to understand for newcomers and if you have troubles, well check it out reading the rest of this chapter.
+We need to exclude the biggest urban legend about this topic: open source doesn't mean that it is free of charge (even if everyone uses OSS, including enterprise).
+This point is very difficult to understand for newcomers and if you have troubles, check it out reading the rest of this chapter.
-Another important benefit of Open Source is that you are getting in addition to the product a bonus, the access to the various pieces that build it.
+Another important benefit of Open Source is that, in addition to the product, you are getting a bonus, the access to the various pieces that build it.
 It is like getting a pizza but also the recipe with the various information for any ingredient and so on.
-For a non-technical person this can be useless but when you need to study how works or implement based on the requirements of your customer is very important because let you to do a full analysis.
+For a non-technical person, this can be useless but when you need to study how to work or implement based on the requirements of your customer, it's very important because it lets you do a full analysis.

 I> Good artists copy; great artists steal.
 I> From: [https://quoteinvestigator.com/2013/03/06/artists-steal/](https://quoteinvestigator.com/2013/03/06/artists-steal/)